Islamic Solidarity Games: History

-The original idea for the Solidarity Games came from Prince Faisal bin Fahd bin Abdulaziz of Saudi Arabia, during the Third Islamic Summit in Mecca in 1981.'
-The first Solidarity Games were held there in 2005.
+The idea for the Solidarity Games came from Prince Faisal bin Fahd bin Abdulaziz of Saudi Arabia, during the Third Islamic Summit in Mecca in 1981, one year after a similar event called the Islamic Games had been held in Turkey.'
+The first Solidarity Games were held in Saudi Arabia in 2005.
 In that edition, the games were male-only with 7,000 athletes from fifty-four countries competing in thirteen sports.

 The second Games were originally scheduled to take place in October 2009 in Iran, later rescheduled for April 2010, and ultimately canceled after a dispute arose between Iran and the Arab world over the use of the term "Persian Gulf" in logos for the Games, as some countries in the Arab world use the term "Arabian Gulf" instead.
 Dispute over the name has been a recurring source of disharmony between Arab states and Iran.

 The 3rd Islamic Solidarity Games was held in Palembang, Indonesia in 2013 and the fourth edition took place in Baku on 12–22 May 2017.

 The 2021 Islamic Solidarity Games were the fifth edition of the event.
 It was the first time that the event was organised by the Turkish Olympic Committee.
 Scheduled to take place in 2021, the event was postponed and held in 2022 in Konya, Turkey due to the COVID-19 pandemic.

-The sixth games are taking place in Riyadh, Saudi Arabia, the first to be held in a country for the second time.
+The sixth games took place in Riyadh, Saudi Arabia, the first to be held in a country for the second time.